Canon 550D vs Nikon D3400

-The side-by-side display below illustrates the physical size and weight of the Canon 550D and the Nikon D3400.
+The physical size and weight of the Canon 550D and the Nikon D3400 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 550D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat smaller (4 percent) than the Canon 550D.
 Moreover, the D3400 is markedly lighter (16 percent) than the 550D.
 In this context, it is worth noting that neither the 550D nor the D3400 are weather-sealed.